 - A medication may be given to you at this time to help you to relax.
 You may begin to feel drowsy.
-(If you are to receive general anesthesia, you will be prepared for it at this time.
-You will remain asleep for the procedure and awaken in the recovery room).

 - A solution (usually Betadine) will be used to cleanse your skin and a drape will be placed around the area to be biopsied.

 - A local anesthetic (usually Xylocaine) is injected in the area of the breast to be biopsied.
 The anesthetic may initially cause a burning sensation, but within minutes the area should begin to feel numb.

 - A sample of breast tissue will be removed surgically and sent to the laboratory for testing.
 Please inform your doctor if you experience any discomfort during the procedure.

 - After the tissue is removed, the area will be sutured and a dressing applied.

 - The physician may prescribe pain medication to help relieve any discomfort after the procedure.

 - The sutured biopsy site (stitches) should be kept clean and dry.
 You will be given specific instructions on how to care for the biopsy site by the nurse/physician.

 - Please inform your doctor if any of the following occur: fevers, swelling, redness, increased tenderness, warmth, bleeding or drainage at biopsy site.

 You can learn more about breast biopsy from Brigham and Women's Hospital.